Is Your Hitch Cargo Carrier Legal? Don't Get Caught

 For example, if your GTWR is 1,500 pounds, your TWC is 150 pounds.

 The cargo carrier weight capacity (CWC) is a measurement of the total weight that can be safely held by your cargo carrier.
 CWC is often used to determine how much cargo you can carry, but not the sole factor.

-You can find your CWC in the documentation provided with the carrier.
+You can easily find your CWC in the documentation provided by the carrier.